maddisondesigns/ephemeris/readme.txt

 If you're using one of the many page builder plugins that are available, such as Elementor, Divi Builder, Beaver Builder, SiteOrigin Page Builder or Visual Composer, try using the Page Builder Full-Width Template.
 The Page Builder Full-Width Template is a true full browser width template.
 If you want a completely blank full-width page with no header or footer sections, such as for a landing page, then there is also a Page Builder Blank Template.

 On top of that, if Elementor is your Page Builder of choice, then you also get the ability to use your own custom header and footer templates that you've created with Elementor, rather than the default theme header and footer, if you so choose.
 Now that's pretty cool, eh!

+Ephemeris also supports the soon-to-be-released new WordPress Block Editor (Gutenberg).
+Along with support for all the standard Gutenberg Blocks, full-width pages support the 'Wide Width' and 'Full Width' controls on blocks where those controls are available.

 Post Formats